uriva/context-inject/README.md

-The common way to handle this is either by passing the value down the call stack - a safe and readable approach but not too ergonomic, as it results in signature duplication (i.e. the same parameters are written along the call stack), or a global variable is set - which is unsafe, hard to test (because you can't mock it for testing) and limits your ability to use the same code in different contexts.
+The common way to handle this is either by passing the value down the call stack - a safe and readable approach but not too ergonomic, as it results in signature duplication (i.e. the same parameters are written again and again along the call stack), or using a global variable is set - which is unsafe, hard to test (because you can't mock it for testing) and limits your ability to use the same code in different contexts.

 This library solves this problem if you're working in an async context.
 By leveraging the NodeJS `async_hooks` API, it lets you wrap any async function